Wednesday 6 March 1660/61

 Interesting to note: the change from plural on -(r)en to plural on -s took place around 1500 - over one or two generations only.
 The -en plural being the old, natural germanic form.
 So, eyren to eys (=eggs).
 The difference in spelling between eys and eggs is misleading: pronunciation would naturally be virtually identical.
 Cfr. child - children, which never made it to the -s plural.
 (Language is never consistent!)

-Christo Link to this
+Christo • Link

 'eggs & eyren: The difference in spelling between eys and eggs is misleading: pronunciation would naturally be virtually identical'